BlueBrain/nexus-kg/docs/src/main/paradox/api-reference/operating-on-resources.md

 score values for each result
 - `{filter}`: JsonLd - a filtering expression in JSON-LD format (the structure of the filter is explained below)
 - `{fields}`: a comma separated list of fields which are going to be retrieved as a result.
 The reserved keyword `all` retrieves all the fields.
+- `{sort}`: a comma separated list of fields (absolute qualified URIs) which are going to be used to order the results.
+Prefixing a field with `-` will result into descending ordering on that field while prefixing it with `+` results in ascending ordering.
+When no prefix is set, the default behaviour is to assume ascending ordering..
 - `{from}`: Number - is the parameter that describes the offset for the current query; defaults to `0`
 - `{size}`: Number - is the parameter that limits the number of results; defaults to `20`
 - `{deprecated}`: Boolean - can be used to filter the resulting resources based on their deprecation status